Song Jian: Career

 After the Sino-Soviet split in 1960, Song returned to China and was put in charge of control systems at the Fifth Academy (later known as the Seventh Ministry of Machine Building or Missile Ministry) of the Ministry of National Defense.
 He was one of China's top experts on missile guidance systems.
 Qian Xuesen, the "father of China's space and missile defence programs", highly praised Song's ability and declared that Song was China's foremost control theorist, surpassing Qian himself.
 Qian personally chose Song to co-author the revised edition of his Engineering Cybernetics, regarded as a bible of Chinese military science.

-At the beginning of the Cultural Revolution, Song's home was ransacked by the Red Guards before Premier Zhou Enlai included him in the list of top 50 scientists considered indispensable to national defence and afforded special protection.
-Song was sent to the Jiuquan Missile Base in the desert where he could focus on his studies and research, before returning to Beijing in 1969.
+At the beginning of the Cultural Revolution, Song's home was ransacked by the Red Guards before Premier Zhou Enlai included him in the list of the top 50 scientists considered indispensable to national defence and afforded special protection.
+Song was sent to the Jiuquan Satellite Launch Center in the desert, where he could focus on his studies and research, before returning to Beijing in 1969.
 His work on anti-ballistic missiles attracted Zhou's attention.

 In the late 1970s, Song applied his expertise in cybernetics to the problem of population control and became a proponent of China's so-called one-child policy.
 At the same time, he continued to work in the missile and aerospace programs and rapidly ascended the political hierarchy.
 He was appointed deputy chief designer of JL-1, China's submarine-launched ballistic missile in February 1980 (under Huang Weilu), and Vice Minister of Aerospace Industry in 1982.
 In 1985 he became Director of the powerful State Science and Technology Commission, and the next year he additionally became a State Councillor, a vice-premier-level position.
 He held both positions until 1998, when he was appointed President of the Chinese Academy of Engineering and Vice Chairperson of the Chinese People's Political Consultative Conference (CPPCC).

-Song was an alternate members of the 12th Central Committee of the Communist Party of China, and a full member of the 13th, 14th, and 15th central committees.
+Song was an alternate member of the 12th Central Committee of the Chinese Communist Party, and a full member of the 13th, 14th, and 15th central committees.